Computational Biology

 Year 1

 Students perform three laboratory rotations with the chief aim of identifying a research area and thesis laboratory.
 They also take courses to advance their knowledge in their area of expertise or fill in gaps in foundational knowledge.
-With guidance from the program, students are expected to complete six total graded courses by the end of the second year (not including the Doc Sem or Ethics course).
+With guidance from the program, students are expected to complete six total graded courses by the end of the second year (not including the Doc Sem, Seminar Series or Ethics courses).
 Please see the program's website for more detailed course and curriculum requirements.

 Year 2